Trauma-Informed Teaching: A Practical Guide for SchoolsTrauma-Informed Teaching: A Practical Guide for Schools: practical strategies for teachers

 • The SAMHSA six principles provide a research-backed framework for building a trauma-informed school: safety, trustworthiness, peer support, collaboration, empowerment, and cultural sensitivity.

 • Vicarious trauma is a real occupational hazard for school staff.
-A whole-school approach must protect teachers as well as pupils.
+A whole-school approach must protect teachers as well as learners.

 • Trauma-informed practice is not a single programme.
 It is a set of values, policies, and daily habits that shift a school from asking "What is wrong with you?" to "What has happened to you?"